aroberge/friendly-traceback-docs/docs/source/design.rst

-Some thoughts on the design of Friendly-traceback
+Some thoughts on the design of Friendly
 =================================================

 The following are thoughts on the design of this project.